kossnocorp/typesaurus.com/src/content/docs/classes/doc.md

 rename(doc.as<NameFields>());
 ```

-It allows sharing functionality across the refs and docs in a type-safe way.
+It allows sharing functionality across the db entities in a type-safe way.

 → [Read more about sharing functionality](/type-safety/sharing/)